Spread the love

 The Grand Cenote is located in the heart of Tulum, which is a Mayan site.
 This Cenote has been revered by the Maya ever since they first settled in this region, which was over 2000 years ago.
 The floor of the Grand Cenote is about 20 meters from the water level to the wall of the cenote.

-See also The Best Beaches in the Gulf of Mexico
+See also Discovering the Magic of Mexico City

 The Grand Cenote stands out to most visitors because it can be seen from far away and has a staircase that leads down to it.
 This means that there is no need for any other transportation to get you and your family members to this amazing site.